IntroCSCI/colorvisionproject-Rawmon/README.md

 153
 Enter a blue value.
 (0-255)
 255
 Enter type of color blindness.
-Type help for types of color blindness.(Red-Green only one available right now) Red-Green
+Type help for types of color blindness.
+Protanopia
 255 255 153         255 237 162
-(Your color)      (Color affected by Red-Green)
+//(Your color)      (Color affected by Protanopia)
 ```

 ## C++ Guide

 ### Variables and Data Types

-By using prerequisites so that only valid number in the RGB spectrum, the user can insert a color, so that the program may then filter through a file containing the chose color and the corresponding color affected by the selected color blindness
+By using prerequisites so that only valid number in the RGB spectrum, the user can insert a color, so that the program may then filter through a file containing the chose color and the corresponding color affected by the selected color blindness.

 ### Input and Output

-By allowing the program to store the users input and interpret them individually so that It may find it in the selected file.
+By allowing the program to store the users input and interpret them individually so that It may find it in the selected file as well as allowing the user to manually input RGB values or use an SVG file.

 ### Decisions